sihemlerari/documentary_store/README.md

 - Users can choose between buying or renting documentaries.
 - Secure payment processing using Stripe or Chargily.
 - Upon successful payment, a link to access the movie is sent to the user's email.
+- An order will be marked as **expired** if the documentary was rented and 48 hours have passed since the purchase.

 ## Screenshots